Optical Injection and Detection of Long-Lived Interlayer Excitons in van der Waals Heterostructures

-To determine the charge configuration in the individual layers, we perform reflection contrast spectroscopy.
+We investigate three TMD bilayer devices with varying hBN spacers (see Fig.~\ref{fig:1}a).
+In the main text, we present data from Devices~1 and~2, both MoSe\(_2\)–WSe\(_2\) bilayers with hBN spacers of 1- and 3--5-layers, while results from Device~3 (MoS\(_2\)–WSe\(_2\), 5--7 layer hBN spacer), are provided in the Supplemental Information (SI).
+In contrast to previous optical studies, all TMD layers within a device are angle-misaligned, suppressing interlayer hybridization, and resulting in negligible interlayer PL~\footnote{Device 1 shows very weak interlayer PL, whereas no interlayer PL is observed in Devices 2 and 3; see Fig. S2}.
+To determine the charge configuration in the individual layers, we perform reflection spectroscopy.
 The upper panel of Fig.~\ref{fig:1}b shows spectra of the MoSe$_2$ and WSe$_2$ 1s exciton resonances as a function of the gate voltage $V_\mu$ (controls the chemical doping of the layers, see SI for details), measured in Device~1.
-Upon injection of itinerant charge carriers, the 1s exciton evolves into two distinct resonances: the repulsive polaron (RP) and the attractive polaron (AP) \cite{sidler_fermi_2017}.
+Upon injection of itinerant charge carriers, the 1s exciton evolves into two distinct resonances (Fig.~\ref{fig:1}b): the repulsive polaron (RP) and the attractive polaron (AP) \cite{sidler_fermi_2017}.
 The left (right) side of the blue (red) dashed line in Fig. \ref{fig:1}b corresponds to hole (electron) injection into the WSe$_2$ (MoSe$_2$) layer.
 The voltage range between the dashed lines marks the charge-neutral regime, where neither layer is doped.

-MoSe$_2$–WSe$_2$ heterobilayers feature a type-II band alignment with an interlayer gap of approximately \(\qty{1.6}{\electronvolt}\)~\cite{kang_band_2013}.
-Bridging this energy offset across even a few layers of hBN would require an out-of-plane electric field that exceeds the dielectric breakdown strength of hBN in the perpendicular direction \cite{hattori2016anisotropic}.
-Previous approaches to simultaneously dope both layers with opposite charges have relied on applying a finite interlayer bias to effectively reduce the band offset~\cite{ma_strongly_2021, qi_thermodynamic_2023, qi_perfect_2025, nguyen_perfect_2025}.
-In our experiments, we employ electrical gates and non-resonant optical pumping to inject charge carriers into the TMD bilayer.
-We illuminate the sample with continuous-wave laser light at 635 nm, above the bandgap, as schematically illustrated in Fig.~\ref{fig:1}c.
-Remarkably, as we show below and in the SI, this optical doping technique enables simultaneous electron- and hole-doping in opposite layers even for devices with thicker hBN spacers, overcoming the intrinsic band-offset limitations without the need for applying an electrical bias.